apache/inlong-website/docs/modules/dashboard/overview.md

 sidebar_position: 1
 ---

-This is a website console for us to use the [Apache InLong](https://github.com/apache/incubator-inlong).
+This is a dashboard console for us to use the [Apache InLong](https://github.com/apache/incubator-inlong).

 ## Guide For Developer
 You should check that `nodejs >= 12.0` is installed.